-86. At the end of the public sittings before the Court in the present case of Marshall Islands v.
-India, I deemed it fit to put the following questions (on 16 March 2016, in the morning) to the Contending Parties:
+84. At the end of the public sittings before the Court in the present case, I deemed it fit to put the following questions (on 16 March 2016, in the afternoon) to the Contending Parties:

-"I have questions to put to both Contending Parties, the Marshall Islands and India.
+"I have questions to put to both Contending Parties, the Marshall Islands and the United Kingdom.
 My questions are the following:

-In the course of the written submissions and oral arguments, the two Contending Parties, the Marshall Islands and India, both referred to UN General Assembly resolutions on nuclear disarmament.
-Parallel to the resolutions on the matter which go back to the early 70s (First Disarmament Decade), there have been two more recent series of General Assembly resolutions, namely: those condemning nuclear weapons, extending from 1982 to date, and those adopted as a follow-up to the 1996 ICJ Advisory Opinion on Nuclear Weapons, extending so far from 1997 to 2015.
-In relation to this last series of General Assembly resolutions, referred to by the Contending Parties, I would like to ask both the Marshall Islands and India whether, in their understanding, such General Assembly resolutions are constitutive of an expression of opinio juris, and, if so, what in their view is their relevance to the formation of a customary international law obligation to pursue negotiations leading to nuclear disarmament, and what is their incidence upon the question of the existence of a dispute between the Parties."
-66
+The Marshall Islands, in the course of the written submissions and oral arguments, and the United Kingdom, in its document on Preliminary Objections (of 15 June 2015), have both referred to UN General Assembly resolutions on nuclear disarmament.
+Parallel to the resolutions on the matter which go back to the early 1970s (First Disarmament Decade), there have been two more recent series of General Assembly resolutions, namely: those condemning nuclear weapons, extending from 1982 to date, and those adopted as a follow-up to the 1996 ICJ Advisory Opinion on Nuclear Weapons, extending so far from 1997 to 2015.
+In relation to this last series of General Assembly resolutions, - referred to by the Contending Parties, - I would like to ask both the Marshall Islands and the United Kingdom whether, in their understanding, such General Assembly resolutions are constitutive of an expression of opinio juris, and, if so, what in their view is their relevance to the formation of a customary international law obligation to pursue negotiations leading to nuclear disarmament, and what is their incidence upon the question of the existence of a dispute between the Parties."60